 One element I didn’t list because it’s not exactly essential, but that does very well for me (it’s my second-most visited page actually, after my homepage), is my “Works in Progress” page.
 I update this every week and it shows what I’m working on and which book will come out first.
 Readers love to keep track of my progress, I discovered!

 There’s a lot more you can do with your author website, but I’ll leave you with one challenge.
 You may remember that in the first post, when we talked about the why of an author website, I explained that my goal is to make readers know their way to my website in case I ever lose my social media.
 But to draw readers to a site consistently, you have to offer something to keep drawing them in.
 You have to offer something special.

 Some authors do this by sharing exclusive teasers and excerpts.
 Others do giveaways, share personal stories they don’t share elsewhere, let readers vote or weigh in on plot lines, etc. I’ve seen authors who do serials on their website or who share exclusive fan-fiction.
 There are many, many things, but you have to find something that fits your brand, your style, your genre, and your website.
 And this circles back to what I said in the beginning: it’s all about your readers.
 What can you offer them to excites them so much they’ll be back for more?

 That’s your challenge.

-Okay, that’s it for this week.
+Okay, that’s it for now.
 I hope this was useful, and if you have any questions, hit me up!